-- The Licensing Authority will specifically have regard to those matters contained within section 2, paragraph 2.43-2.46 concerning matters to be considered in licensing of premises. - The Licensing Authority will expect the applicant to show that there are written policies 4.26 and procedures in place to protect children from harm.
-Harm in this context is not limited to harm from gambling but includes wider child protection considerations. - The efficiency of such policies and procedures will be considered on their merits and 4.27 may, for example, include such measures as: - CRB checks for staff; - staff training in how to deal with suspected truant school children, or unsupervised, very young children on the premises, or children causing perceived problems on/around the premises.

-- 4.28 The Licensing Authority also expects that applicants: - set out the type/s of gaming that it is intended to be offered; - demonstrate a full understanding of the maximum stakes and prizes of the gaming that is permitted, and that staff receive appropriate training in relation to those matters: - have no relevant convictions (those that are set out in Schedule 7 of the Act). - 4.29 Appendix H contains further information on prize gaming, the application process and additional documentation the Licensing Authority requires in determining the application.
+- 4.26 The Licensing Authority will expect the applicant to show that there are written policies and procedures in place to protect children from harm.
+Harm in this context is not limited to harm from gambling but includes wider child protection considerations. - 4.27 The efficiency of such policies and procedures will be considered on their merits and may, for example, include such measures as:- - CRB checks for staff; - staff training in how to deal with suspected truant school children, or unsupervised, very young children on the premises, or children causing perceived problems on/around the premises. - 4.28 The Licensing Authority also expects that applicants:- - set out the type/s of gaming that it is intended to be offered; - demonstrate a full understanding of the maximum stakes and prizes of the gaming that is permitted, and that staff receive appropriate training in relation to those matters: - have no relevant convictions (those that are set out in Schedule 7 of the Act). - 4.29 Appendix H contains further information on prize gaming, the application process and additional documentation the Licensing Authority requires in determining the application.